ibm-cloud-docs/code-risk-analyzer-cli-plugin/cra-cli.md

-3000211 - Ensure Databases for Elasticsearch encryption is enabled 3000212 - Ensure Databases for Elasticsearch encryption is enabled with BYOK 3000213 - Ensure Databases for Elasticsearch is accessible only through HTTPS 3000214 - Ensure Databases for Elasticsearch is enabled with customer-managed encryption and Bring Your Own Key (BYOK) 3000216 - Ensure Databases for etcd is enabled with encryption 3000217 - Ensure Databases for etcd is enabled with customer-managed encryption and Bring Your Own Key (BYOK) 3000218 - Ensure Databases for etcd is accessible only through HTTPS
+3000211 - Ensure Databases for Elasticsearch encryption is enabled 3000212 - Ensure Databases for Elasticsearch encryption is enabled with BYOK 3000213 - Ensure Databases for Elasticsearch is accessible only through HTTPS 3000214 - Ensure Databases for Elasticsearch is accessible only through private endpoints 3000216 - Ensure Databases for etcd is enabled with encryption 3000217 - Ensure Databases for etcd is enabled with customer-managed encryption and Bring Your Own Key (BYOK) 3000218 - Ensure Databases for etcd is accessible only through HTTPS